-Remote Sources in Hygraph are custom resolver entry points that allow you to source data from external third-party web services and accept field values from other Hygraph fields as arguments.
+A Remote Source in Hygraph is a custom resolver entry point that allows you to source data from an external third-party web service (REST or GraphQL) and combine it with your Hygraph content.
 This enables you to enrich your schema with data from other systems without migrating the content itself.
+For example, you can connect to e-commerce systems, legacy databases, or APIs like Github or Shopify.
+Note: Remote Sources require careful configuration and may need custom type definitions for REST APIs.
 Learn more.

 What types of APIs can Remote Sources connect to?